White paperThe Enterprise Framework for Compliant, Scalable AI

 Before taking on an automated testing tool (ATT) effort, know that tests require a significant initial development investment and require ongoing maintenance, so make sure they have a long “shelf life.”
 The ATT life cycle also requires ongoing monitoring, troubleshooting, review, and approval to remain operational and compliant.
 An ATT effort for regulated companies must include strategies and formal SOPs for ATT validation, administration, maintenance, use, incident and change management, reporting, and quality review.

 If you’re ready to enjoy the cost-saving benefits of automated tests, continuous testing, and solutions for day-to-day repetitive tasks, USDM Life Sciences has created its automated testing tool for Cloud AssuranceTM to automate the daily testing of GxP requirements.
-Contact us to learn how we can make this happen for you.
+As cloud footprints expand, pairing automated testing with strong life sciences cybersecurity practices helps protect the systems and data those tests rely on.

 Cloud 101 Blog Series